cortside/guidelines/docs/architecture/Microservices.md

 > * Throughput can be the cost of resilience.
 > * Queued workload may cause delays to current workloads.

-Asynchronous messaging should be used for as many service to service communications as possible, especially to 3rd party services beyond the control of the enterprise system.
+Asynchronous messaging should be used for as many service to service communications as possible, especially when involving 3rd party services beyond the control of the enterprise system.